saurabh-hirani/jira_sprint_slides/README.md

    manually update `data/sample_sprint_22/summary_updated.json` - e.g. ordering the topics, marking
    those who will demo.

-   You can do a diff to see sample manual changes.
+   You can do a diff against the sample provided in this repo to see manual changes required.

 ```sh
 vimdiff data/sample_sprint_22/summary.json data/sample_sprint_22/summary_updated.json